ott-jax/ott/docs/index.rst

 ``OTT`` is a `JAX <https://jax.readthedocs.io/en/latest/>`_ package that bundles a few utilities to compute, and differentiate as needed, the solution to optimal transport (OT) problems, taken in a fairly wide sense.
-For instance, ``OTT`` can of course compute Wasserstein (or Gromov-Wasserstein) distances between weighted clouds of points (or histograms) in a wide variety of scenarios, but also estimate Monge maps, Wasserstein barycenters, and help with simpler tasks such as differentiable approximations to ranking or even clustering.
+For instance, ``OTT`` can compute the :term:`Wasserstein distance`
+(or :term:`Gromov-Wasserstein distance`) between weighted point clouds (or histograms) in a wide variety of scenarios, but also estimate a :term:`Monge map`, :term:`Wasserstein barycenter`, or even help with simpler tasks such as differentiable approximations to ranking or clustering.

 To achieve this, ``OTT`` rests on two families of tools:

-- the first family consists in *discrete* solvers computing transport between point clouds, using the Sinkhorn :cite:`cuturi:13` and low-rank Sinkhorn :cite:`scetbon:21` algorithms, and moving up towards Gromov-Wasserstein :cite:`memoli:11,peyre:16`;
+- the first family consists in *discrete* solvers computing transport between two families of points or histograms using e.g. the :term:`Sinkhorn algorithm` :cite:`cuturi:13` or low-rank solvers :cite:`scetbon:21`, with further extensions to more advanced scenarios such as the :term:`Gromov-Wasserstein problem` :cite:`memoli:11,peyre:16`;
-- the second family consists in *continuous* solvers, using suitable neural architectures such as an MLP or input-convex neural network :cite:`amos:17` coupled with SGD-like estimators :cite:`makkuva:20,korotin:21,amos:23`.
+- the second family consists in *continuous* solvers, whose goal is to output, given two point cloud samples, a *function* that is an approximate :term:`Monge map`, a :term:`transport map` that can map efficiently the first measure to the second.
+Such functions can be recovered using directly tools above, notably the family of :term:`entropic map` approximations.
+Such maps can also be parameterized as neural architectures such as an MLP or as gradients of :term:`input convex neural network` :cite:`amos:17`, trained with advanced SGD approaches :cite:`makkuva:20,korotin:21,amos:23`.

 Installation
 ------------